Cartan subalgebras and the UCT problem, II: Introduction

-In the particular case that $A$ is the Cuntz algebra $\cO_2$ and $n$ is a prime power, Theorem~\ref{thm:intro approx repr} applies to all outer actions that are strongly approximately inner in the sense of Izumi \cite{Iz}, see Corollary~\ref{cor: charac UCT O_2}.
+Then there exists an $\alpha$-invariant inverse semigroup $\cS \subset A$ of partial isometries inducing an isomorphism $A \cong C^*_{tight}(\cS)$ such that $C^*(E)$ is a Cartan subalgebra with totally disconnected spectrum and $\alpha_\gamma(C^*(E)) = C^*(E)$ for all $\gamma \in \Gamma$. \etheo In the particular case that $A$ is the Cuntz algebra $\cO_2$ and $\Gamma$ is a cyclic group of prime power order, Theorem~\ref{thm:intro approx repr} applies to all outer strongly approximately inner actions in the sense of Izumi \cite{Iz}, see Corollary~\ref{cor: charac UCT O_2}.
 We use this to give a new characterisation of the UCT problem.
 This completes earlier work by the authors in \cite{BL} where a similar characterisation was given for the smaller class of all separable, nuclear C*-algebras that are $KK$-equivalent to their $M_{2^\infty}$-stabilisation.
 Our result reads as follows.

-\btheo The following statements are equivalent: \begin{enumerate} \item[(i)] Every separable, nuclear C*-algebra $A$ satisfies the UCT; \item[(ii)] for every prime number $p \geq 2$ and every outer strongly approximately inner action $\alpha:\Zz_p \curvearrowright \cO_2$ there exists an inverse semigroup $\cS \subset \cO_2$ of partial isometries generating $\cO_2$ as a C*-algebra such that \begin{itemize} \item[(1)] $\cS$ is $\alpha$-homogeneous; \item[(2)] $C^*(E)$ is a Cartan subalgebra with spectrum homeomorphic to the Cantor space in both $\cO_2^\alpha$ and $\cO_2$; \item[(3)] unitaries in $\cO_2^\alpha$ witnessing approximate representability can be chosen in $C^*(E)$; \end{itemize} \item[(iii)] every outer strongly approximately inner $\Zz_p$-action on $\cO_2$ with $p=2$ or $p = 3$ fixes some Cartan subalgebra $B \subseteq \cO_2$ globally. \end{enumerate} \etheo
+\btheo The following statements are equivalent: \begin{enumerate} \item[(i)] Every separable, nuclear C*-algebra $A$ satisfies the UCT; \item[(ii)] for every prime number $p \geq 2$ and every outer strongly approximately inner action $\alpha:\Zz_p \curvearrowright \cO_2$ there exists an inverse semigroup $\cS \subset \cO_2$ of partial isometries inducing an isomorphism $\cO_2 \cong C^*_{tight}(\cS)$ such that \begin{itemize} \item[(1)] $\cS$ is $\alpha$-homogeneous; \item[(2)] $C^*(E)$ is a Cartan subalgebra with spectrum homeomorphic to the Cantor space in both $\cO_2^\alpha$ and $\cO_2$; \item[(3)] unitaries in $\cO_2^\alpha$ witnessing approximate representability can be chosen in $C^*(E)$; \end{itemize} \item[(iii)] every outer strongly approximately inner $\Zz_p$-action on $\cO_2$ with $p=2$ or $p = 3$ fixes some Cartan subalgebra $B \subseteq \cO_2$ globally. \end{enumerate} \etheo In spirit, Theorem~\ref{thm:intro UCT} is similar to \cite[Theorem~4.17]{BS}, in the sense that both results reformulate the UCT problem in terms of certain $\Zz_p$-actions on $\cO_2$.
+While the reformulation in \cite[Theorem~4.17]{BS} still refers to the UCT for the crossed product algebras of the $\Zz_p$-actions, the main novelty of Theorem~\ref{thm:intro UCT} is that we can now avoid mentioning the UCT in (ii) and (iii) by discussing existence of Cartan subalgebras which are compatible with the $\Zz_p$-actions and which have further special properties.